mozilla/missioncontrol-v2/README.md

 source("download.data.and.build.model.R")
 ```

+note, you don't have to start R, you can just do `Rscript download.data.and.build.model.R`.
+Running inside R has the advantage of debugging if things go wrong.

+### Process Model Output

 - then run the following.
 This command munges model output, and saves
   all the model information in an Rdata file and uploads to